alanqrwang/nwhead/README.md

 + numpy 1.21.5

 ## Citation
-If you use NW head or some part of the code, please cite:
+If you use NW head or some part of the code, please consider citing:

 Alan Q. Wang and Mert R. Sabuncu, "A Flexible Nadaraya-Watson Head Can Offer Explainable and Calibrated Classification" (TMLR 2023)
 ```